breathe-doc/breathe/documentation/source/directives.rst

 This directive generates the appropriate output for the contents of a doxygen group.
-A doxygen group can be declared with specific doxygen markup in the source comments as cover in the `doxygen documentation`_.
+A doxygen group can be declared with specific doxygen markup in the source comments as covered in the `doxygen documentation`_.

 It takes the standard ``project``, ``path``, ``outline`` and ``no-link`` options and additionally the ``content-only``, ``members``, ``protected-members``,